 The Boy Scouts have a program titled Leave No Trace.
 There are seven principles to this program.
 In summary, it is a program to ensure campgrounds and campsites are left the way they are meant to be.
 This should be a program all RV travelers follow as well.

 No one wants to pull into an RV site to find trash in the fire ring, especially after a long day of driving.
-Or to find that the previous person didn’t clean up after their animals.
+Or to see that the previous person didn’t clean up after their animals.

 Keep Your Lights Dim